 What Kylemore Abbey has to offer!

-As we dust the cobwebs off after the Christmas period & the New Year is upon us, we tend to set new goals & objectives on places we wish to see, some we may have seen already others we wish to tick off the bucket list in months to come.
+As we dust the cobwebs off after the Christmas period & the New Year is upon us, we tend to set new goals & objectives – such as travelling to new places, some of which we may have already seen, and others we wish to tick off the bucket list in months to come.

 Connemara falls into the bracket of places one should re-visit time & time again.
 The scenery, the ambiance & most importantly the people welcome you with open arms as they share their knowledge of the place they know so well.

-The first point of interest I wish to share with you is of Kylemore Abbey, the first sight you catch of this glorious monastery glistening against the water will leave a lasting memory in your time spent in the Connemara region.
-The images you can capture on your smartphone or camera are those to treasure for years to come.
+The first area of interest I wish to share with you is Kylemore Abbey.
+The first sight you catch of this glorious monastery glistening against the water will leave you with a lasting memory of your time spent in the Connemara region.
+The photographs you can capture on your smartphone or camera are those to treasure for years to come.

 Learn of tales of tragedy, romance, engineering initiatives and royal visits.
-It became home to a community of Benedictine Nuns in 1920 and has been renowned as a place of spirituality and education.
+It became home to a community of Benedictine Nuns in 1920 and has been renowned as a place of spirituality and education since.

-One of the main questions you may ask yourself is how do you get to see this breathtaking Landscape in Connemara, well let Citylink look after that for you.
+How do you get to see this breathtaking Landscape in Connemara?
+Well, let Citylink look after that for you.

-We have services running daily from Galway City to Clifden & Letterfrack from as early as our 08:30 Hrs service to 17:30 Hrs in the evening if you wish to spend the night out in Connemara.
+We have services running daily from Galway City to Clifden & Letterfrack from as early as our 08:30 Hrs service, to our 17:30 Hrs service in the evening (if you wish to spend the night out in Connemara).
 Find attached our Galway-Clifden timetable to help you plan your trip at your convenience.

 Victorian Walled Gardens at Kylemore Abbey Connemara